The Meaning of Insured Contract

 An easement allows someone to use property that is owned by someone else.
 For instance, Bill has no direct access to his business property from the main road.
 Jeff owns commercial property adjacent to Bill's.
 The two sign an easement agreement in which Jeff allows Bill to use Jeff's driveway as a means of accessing Bill's property.
 Bill cannot use the driveway for any other purpose.

-A license gives someone permission to use property for a specific purpose.
+A license gives someone permission to use the property for a specific purpose.
 For instance, a city gives a person a license to operate a barber shop at a specific location as long as certain requirements are met.

 Obligations Required by Ordinance to Indemnify a Municipality

 When a business engages in a hazardous activity inside a city, and the activity injures someone, the injured party may sue both the business and the city.
 To protect themselves, cities often pass ordinances requiring businesses to indemnify them against third-party lawsuits that arise from the businesses' negligence.